Shanmugaks/person-name-sorter-solution/README.md

 ### Prerequisites

 - [.NET 9 SDK](https://dotnet.microsoft.com/download)
-- IDE like Visual Studio 2022 or Rider (or just a terminal)
+- IDE like Visual Studio 2022  or VS code (or just a terminal)

 ---